Right to disconnect

 Selim is a consultant and is working on a major project for a client.
 Selim has 2 young children.
 He has flexible working arrangements and his working hours are 7.30 am to 4 pm so that he can pick up his children from daycare.

 At 4.30 pm on a Tuesday afternoon, Selim’s supervisor, Ava, is copied into an urgent email to Selim from the client.
 Ava considers whether to contact Selim and ask him to action the client’s request.
-It’s urgent and Selim is very familiar with this aspect of the client’s work.
+It’s urgent and Selim is very familiar with this client’s work.
 However, Ava knows that Selim is on his way to pick up his children and it’s unlikely that he’ll be able to deal with the request.

 Ava asks another consultant to help the client and will update Selim when he returns to work.
 Ava’s decision is appropriate given Selim’s family responsibilities and the fact that another employee could resolve the issue.